Smart Accounts

 Permissions

-The smart account grants Rosetta permission to:- Deposit into whitelisted vaults
+The smart account grants Rosetta permission to:- Deposit into whitelisted Morpho vaults

 - Withdraw to any address other than the user’s main wallet

-- Access vaults or assets not explicitly enabled in policies
+- Access vaults, markets, or protocols not explicitly enabled in policies

 - Modify policies without user signature